Disability rights and responsibilities in schools

 • are temporarily using crutches or a wheelchair.

-Children and students with disability are protected under state and federal anti-discrimination laws, including the Disability Standards for Education.
+All children and students with disability are protected under Victorian and Australian anti-discrimination laws, including the Disability Standards for Education.
 They do not need to be eligible for extra programs or funding for the law to protect them.

 Your child’s rights